-Let's be real, the market is saturated with tons of different kinds of smartwatches and activity trackers, and some of them are better at tracking certain kinds of activities than others.
-Our focus for this piece was cycling.
-We put in the research and looked for the best of the best when it comes to tracking every rotation, routes, stats, and more.
-Our pick is the teched out Apple Watch 5.
-This thing is at the top of its class when it comes to features and technology, and is excellent at tracking all of your cycling stats and needs.
-Whatever you're looking for in a cycling fitness tracker, we've got you covered on this list of the top 10 best fitness trackers for cyclists.
+Let's be real, the market is saturated with tons of different kinds of smartwatches and activity trackers, and some of them are better at tracking certain types of activities than others.
+When it comes to cycling, we've researched tracking every rotation, routes, stats, and more.
+Our pick for the best fitness tracker for cyclists is the teched-out Apple Watch 5.
+It's top of its class when it comes to features and technology, and is excellent at tracking all of your cycling stats and needs.
+Whatever you're looking for in a cycling fitness tracker, we've got you covered on this list.

 - Best Overall: Apple Watch 5